notwaldorf/emojillate/README.md

   Step 1.
 Load an image.

   Step 2.
-Change every pixel to an emoji.
+Turn every pixel into an emoji.

   Step 3. ???